Massachusetts Psychology Doctorate Programs

 University of Massachusetts

 The UMass system is home to several Ph.D. degrees in psychology fields, including clinical, school and counseling, the three biggest specialties in professional psychology.
 Amherst students can choose from a Ph.D. in Clinical Psychology that was first accredited by the APA in 1957 and a Ph.D. in School Psychology accredited by the APA since 1992.
 Students at the Boston campus have access to APA-accredited Ph.D. programs in clinical (1993), counseling (2015) and school (2016).
-More than 120 students have earned their Ph.D. in Clinical Psychology degrees with Amherst and Boston combined over the past 10 years, and an average of 72% have earned licensure.
+97 students earned their Ph.D. in Clinical Psychology with Amherst and Boston combined between 2014 and 2024, and graduates have an 80% licensure rate.

 • Institution type: Public